AYUSH-ISHAN/Emojification/Readme.md

 https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data).

- # <h2>LIBRARY USED:</h2>
+ <h2> Preprocessing:-</h2>

-Expression maping using the [dlib-opencv library](https://www.pyimagesearch.com/2017/04/03/facial-landmarks-dlib-opencv-python/) which plots landmarks on the  face.
+Obtained the facial landmaarks using the [dlib-opencv library](https://www.pyimagesearch.com/2017/04/03/facial-landmarks-dlib-opencv-python/) on the images.
 Facial landmarks are used to localize and represent salient regions of the face, such as:

  * Eyes<br>